-The most important step of growing cauliflower is identifying a variety that will be able to mature in your climate.
-Growing cauliflower heads won’t form in warm weather.
+The most important step in growing cauliflower is identifying a variety that will be able to mature in your climate.
+Cauliflower head won’t form in warm weather.
 They will also only tolerate a light frost.
 In particularly cold climates try growing cauliflower plants undercover.

-Growing Cauliflower plants have specific needs.
+Cauliflower (Brassica oleracea) plants have specific needs.
 Gardeners in warmer climates will need to grow fast maturing varieties.
 This may seem restrictive but there is still plenty of choice on offer.

-Growing cauliflower requirements may seem to restrict your choices somewhat.
-However you will find, especially if you are growing cauliflower from seed, that there are still plenty of varieties to choose from.
+Requirements to grow cauliflower may seem to restrict your choices somewhat.
+However you will find, especially if you are grow cauliflower from seed, that there are still plenty of varieties to choose from.
 Some of the most reliable varieties of are:

-Snowball produces medium sized heads, providing a continuous, reliable yield throughout the growing season.
+Snowball produces medium sized head, providing a continuous, reliable yield throughout the growing season.

 Romanesco Early is an easy to grow, attractive variety.
 It produces lime green, crisp florets that can be harvested throughout the growing season.

-Cheddar F1 is a slow to bolt variety that produces attractive, orange heads.
+Cheddar F1 is a slow to bolt variety that produces attractive, orange head.

 Di Sicilia Violetta is a stunning purple heirloom variety.
-It produces heads with a distinctive nutty and sweet flavor.
+It produces head with a distinctive nutty and sweet flavor.

 Snow Crown F1 is a quick growing hybrid variety that has some frost tolerance.
 It is an ideal choice for gardeners with only a short growing season.

-If you plan on growing cauliflower crops every year you should implement a simple crop rotation system.
+If you plan to grow cauliflower crops every year you should implement a simple crop rotation system.
 This applies if you are growing in the ground or in raised beds.

-If you are growing cauliflower plants every year, a crop rotation system should be implemented.
+If you grow cauliflower plants every year, a crop rotation system should be implemented.
 This will ensure the plants are always growing in healthy soil.
 It will also reduce the chances of disease striking.

 Where and When to Plant

 Sow cauliflower seeds outside from early March until May.
 If you want to sow earlier, sow undercover from January onwards.
 However you will need to be careful.
-Growing cauliflower plants dislike having their roots disturbed.
+Cauliflower plants dislike having their roots disturbed.
 If this happens during transplanting the plants may fail.

-Gardeners in milder climates can sow cauliflower in the fall for an early spring harvest.
+Gardeners in milder climates can sow cauliflower in the fall and harvest cauliflower in early spring.

-The range and variety of cauliflowers on offer means that you will be able to find at least one variety that is suitable for your situation.
+The range and variety of cauliflower on offer means that you will be able to find at least one variety that is suitable for your situation.

 Sow two cauliflower seeds into each pot.
-Sowing two seeds means that if one seed fails, the other should germinate.
-If both seeds germinate remove the weaker seedling.
+Sowing two means that if one seed fails, the other should germinate.
+If both germinate remove the weaker seedling.